mawinkler/c1-playground/README.md

 5. Depending on the currently configured Network ACL you might need to add a rule to allow ingoing traffic on the same port.
 To do this go to the VPC within the Cloud9 instance is running and proceed to the associated Main network ACL.
 6. Ensure that an inbound rule is set which allows traffic on the `proxy_listen_port`.
 If not, click on `Edit inbound rules` and add a rule with a low Rule number, Custom TCP, Port range 8443 (or your configured port), Source 0.0.0.0/0 and Allow.

-You should now be able to connect to Smart Check on the public ip with your configured port.
+You should now be able to connect to Smart Check on the public ip of your Cloud9 with your configured port.

 </details>